-If the orchid has stem is completely severed the best thing to do is to make a fresh cut with a sterilized pair of scissors or clippers.
-Use isopropyl alcohol to clean the blades, and then make the cut as close to the damaged area as possible.
+- Cut off the damaged area with a pair of sterilized scissors.
+Use isopropyl alcohol to clean the blades of your clippers, and then make the cut as close to the damaged area or node as possible.

 Normal Orchid Care Instructions

 Set the plant in a south-facing windowsill where it will receive plenty of indirect sunlight.
 If the plant gets too hot or receives too much direct light, the leaves will likely change colors.
 If discoloration occurs, move the plant to a location where it will receive bright light without being exposed to too much heat.